 My name is Ania.
 I grew up in Poland and now live in Washington, DC – and travel when I get a chance.
 This is not a travel blog.
 I don’t intend to review restaurants, recommend hotels, or outline sample itineraries.
 Lonely Planet does it better.
 Instead, the idea for this blog is to be a lapidarium of sorts – a place to store fragments of travel-inspired thoughts, experiences, and images, plus an occasional rant.

 My life spans a bi-continental existence between Poland and the U.S. – well, mostly the latter recently.
-But I retained some fairly un-American traits that prompt me to write this blog:
+And this is why I write this blog:

 3) I don’t consider something that happened more than 10 years ago ancient history.